phylum-dev/cli/docs/lockfile_generation.md

 Phylum handles these files by first attempting to analyze them as a lockfile.
 If anything in the file is not fully specified, this will fail, and Phylum will silence the error and proceed to lockfile generation.

+## Sandboxing

+It is necessary for Phylum's CLI to sandbox lockfile generation, since some ecosystems can execute arbitrary code when generating a lockfile with malicious dependencies.
+This sandbox only has limited filesystem access, based on what ecosystem tools commonly need to generate lockfiles.

+While this sandbox should work on most systems, there are some scenarios in which it can cause lockfile generation to fail.
+One common example is the presence of another sandbox like Docker, which prevents Phylum's CLI from setting up its own sandbox.

+If you're already running a sandbox designed to combat malicious code, you can disable the lockfile generation sandbox using `--skip-sandbox`.
+This is **NOT SAFE** without a sandbox in place and will harm the system when run on a compromised project.

 ## Example scenario